-• Family Notification of Health Incidents
+Family Notification of Health Incidents

 Families will be notified for any serious injuries at school.
 These include, but are not limited to, head injuries, suspected fractures, and uncontrollable bleeding.
-Make sure the main office has your current phone number on file.
+Please make sure the main office has your current phone number on file.

-• Medications Policy
+Medications Policy

 Medication cannot be administered or consumed at school unless both a doctor and a parent/guardian have completed the appropriate forms.
 If a student needs to take medication(s) at school, then the parent or guardian must bring the medications to school and sign-off on the School Medication Receipt form.
-The medication needs to be in the original container with the appropriate prescription label, including the name of the student, the name of the medications must be handed directly to the school nurse.
+The medication needs to be in the original container with the appropriate prescription label, including the name of the student, the name of the medicine, the date, the dosage information, and directions for administering the medication.
+All medications must be handed directly to the school nurse.
 All medications are stored securely in the school nurse's office.
 Only the school nurse may administer medication, including over-the-counter medications.
 Students may not self-administer (except in a few circumstances permitted under New Jersey law).
 School nurses are authorized to provide infrequent over-the-counter drugs to students, such as ibuprofen, unless a doctor or family member has noted otherwise on the student's health form.

-• Illness at School
+Illness at School